citizenscience/cancerresearchuk-pybossa/README.md

 - Go to `http://localhost:5000`
 - Click `sign in` then `sign up for free now`
 - Enter the details needed to create an account
-- Complete creating an account but clicking `create an account`

 ###### Take note of your api key
 - Click on the user icon in the top right of pybossa